 It needed a superb reaction save from Dean Gerken to keep out a header from Reece Grego-Cox as Crawley responded, then Ollie Palmer’s shot was blocked by Luke Chambers.

 Waghorn volleyed over from Tristan Nydam’s cross, then Town’s leading scorer from last season escaped the home side’s offside trap to get on the end of Cole Skuse’s pass but couldn’t convert.

 Waghorn would have found the net though with a vicious left foot effort if Mark Connolly had not been on the goalline to block the shot on the stroke of half-time.

-Luke Chambers came to Town’s rescue with a block on Dominic Poleon’s shot as Crawley threatened an equaliser, Edwards’ direct play again causing a threat at the other end for Blues as Ward’s early strike proved decisive.
+Chambers came to Town’s rescue with a block on Dominic Poleon’s shot as Crawley threatened an equaliser, Edwards’ direct play again causing a problem at the other end for Harry Kewell's side as Ward’s early strike remained decisive.